Compensation Scheme of Last Resort

 • credit intermediaries

-• securities dealers
+• securities dealers.

-How are levies calculated?
+How are annual levies calculated?

 ASIC uses the estimate determined by the CSLR operator to calculate the leviable amount per entity.
 The amount of levy imposed on a person in a subsector is the sum of: